NguyenAnhDuc-2k9/Novapad/README.md

 - **Text-to-Speech (TTS) & Audiobook Creation**
   - Read documents aloud using Microsoft voices (Edge Neural) and SAPI5 (including OneCore)
   - Create MP3 audiobooks directly from text
-  - Split audiobooks by fixed parts or by marker text (case sensitive, line start)
+  - Split audiobooks by fixed parts or by marker text (case sensitive, line start).
+Example: with "Chapter" it creates one part per chapter; it includes author/introduction in the first part up to the first Chapter.
+Other options: 2, 4, 6, 8 parts
   - Supports both Microsoft voices and SAPI5/OneCore for playback and audiobook saving
 - **MP3 Audiobook Player**
   - Open and play MP3 files